sunjinbo/hiopengl/README.md

 # hiopengl
-HiOpenGL is practice for learning OpenGL ES on android platform.
+HiOpenGL is roadmap project for learning OpenGL ES on android platform.